Breaking | Bongani Mncwango switches from MK Party to IFP ahead of local elections

-Former uMkhonto weSizwe (MK) Party secretary-general Bongani Mncwango has joined the Inkatha Freedom Party (IFP), marking a significant political shift ahead of the upcoming local government elections.
+Former uMkhonto weSizwe (MK) Party secretary-general Bongani Mncwango has joined the IFP, marking a significant political shift ahead of the upcoming local government elections.

-The announcement was made on Wednesday morning during a media briefing in Durban, KwaZulu-Natal, where IFP leadership formally welcomed Mncwango into the party.
+On Wednesday morning, during a media briefing in Durban, KwaZulu-Natal, IFP leadership formally welcomed Mncwango into the party.

+Mncwango did not last long in his post as MK Party secretary-general, a position he took up in August last year after Floyd Shivambu was axed.

-Mncwango, who was appointed MK Party secretary-general in August last year following the axing of Floyd Shivambu, did not last long in the post.
-He was later replaced by Sibonelo Nomvalo, who now serves on Parliament’s ad hoc committee.
+He was later replaced by Sibonelo Nomvalo, who now serves on parliament’s ad hoc committee.

-IFP president Velenkosini Hlabisa wasted no time in framing the high-profile defection as a major boost for the party, saying it signals growing confidence in the IFP as a credible and principled political home.
+IFP president Velenkosini Hlabisa quickly framed the high-profile defection as a major boost for the party, saying it signals growing confidence in the IFP as a credible and principled political home.

+“Mncwango brings with him a wealth of leadership experience from both the private and public sectors,” Hlabisa said.

+“His track record includes top roles at Sanlam Healthcare, Netcare 911, and Bonitas Medical Fund Administration.

 The party is expected to parade more new members at a rally at Inkosi Langalibalele in Estcourt as part of its aggressive push to consolidate support on the ground.